alexandertoepfer/razorengine-ShadowOM/README.md

 var result = Engine.Razor.RunCompile(template, "templateKey", typeof(Shadow), equipmentPhaseOM);
 ```
 This heavily relies on the type structure being changed obviously, a method to retrieve the specified root is necessary,
 in this case it will be valid for templates, but the core concept still applies.

+>Take a look into <code>Shadow.cs</code> to see how this was accomplished and to run the code visit https://dotnetfiddle.net/wJTS9F

 A template making use of the ShadowOM
 would look like this depending what model types it processes:
 ```csharp
 string template = @""